ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-1-3.md

-Chapter 1: Introduction to Feedback Coaching: The Challenges and Opportunities of Developing Others through Feedback Coaching
+The Challenges and Opportunities of Developing Others through Feedback Coaching
 =============================================================================================================================

 Feedback coaching is a powerful tool for developing others and promoting growth and development in both personal and professional settings.
 In this chapter, we will explore the challenges and opportunities of feedback coaching.